NVIDIA/Megatron-LM/README.md

 * [Scaling Language Model Training to a Trillion Parameters Using Megatron](https://arxiv.org/pdf/2104.04473.pdf)
 * [Training Question Answering Models From Synthetic Data](https://www.aclweb.org/anthology/2020.emnlp-main.468.pdf)

 Our codebase is capable of efficiently training very large (hundreds of billions of parameters) language models with both model and data parallelism.
 To demonstrate how the code scales with multiple GPUs and model sizes, we consider GPT models from 1 billion all the way to 1 trillion parameters.
 All models use a vocabulary size of 51,200 and a sequence length of 2048.
-We vary hidden size, number of attention heads, and number of layers to arrive at a specifc model size.
+We vary hidden size, number of attention heads, and number of layers to arrive at a specific model size.
 As the model size increases, we also modestly increase the batch size.
 We leverage [NVIDIA's Selene supercomputer](https://www.top500.org/system/179842/) to perform scaling studies and use up to 3072 [A100](https://www.nvidia.com/en-us/data-center/a100/) GPUs for the largest model.
 The table below shows the model configurations along with the achieved FLOPs (both per GPU and aggregate over all GPUs).
 Note that the FLOPs are measured for end-to-end training, i.e., includes all operations including data loading, optimization, and even logging.

 ![Cases](images/cases_april2021.png)